5 Writing Secrets From William Shakespeare

-If you want to learn the secrets of great writing, get thee to the greatest writer in the English language!
-Here are William Shakespeare’s writing secrets, via the Publication Coach.
+If you want to learn writing secrets, get thee to the greatest writer in the English language!
+Here are William Shakespeare’s secrets of great writing, via the Publication Coach.

 ”Almost 400 years after the death of William Shakespeare, theatres still regularly perform his plays,” says Vancouver-based writer Daphne Gray-Grant.
 “Children study his work in school and we are still moved by the complexity of his stories and the beauty of his language.”

-And here are a few quick writing tips from the Bard himself…
+Here are a few quick writing tips from the Bard himself (via Publication Coach Daphne Gray-Grant).
+This is a guest post.

 5 Writing Secrets From William Shakespeare